…glad you Googled my name.

 I was a geek before I recognized that I was a geek.
 I built model airplanes, robots, and even attempted to construct a rudimentary computer form a metal Band-Aid case and rubber bands.
 Hey, I was six years old and didn’t have a functional understanding of technology.
 According to the lovely, wise internet denizens, I still don’t.

 Still, my love for all things shiny and digital–despite such obvious technological shortcomings–lead to jobs penning gadget- and video game-related nerd-copy for 1UP, E-Gear, Game Theory with Scott Steinberg, Laptop, LifeStyler, Parenting, PC Magazine, Sync, Wise Bread, and WWE.
 I’ve also appeared on NTN24 TV (Colombia) to discuss E3, console games, and mobile games.
+I’ve sat on and created panels at New York Comic Con and PAX East.

 When I’m not nerding out, you can find me at a bar sampling foreign beers, listening to music, or on social networks doing social networky things.
 Okay, that last one’s a little nerdy.